3D-GRAND: A Million-Scale Dataset for 3D-LLMs with Better Grounding and Less Hallucination: Introduction

 \section{Introduction}

 Embodied Artificial Intelligence (EAI) represents a frontier in robotics and machine learning.
 In EAI, the integration of perception, language, and action within physical spaces is crucial for developing intelligent systems capable of meaningfully navigating and interacting with their environments.
-Central to this vision is the concept of \textit{grounding} language in the physical world \cite{bisk2020experience, chandu-etal-2021-grounding}.
+Central to this vision is the concept of \textit{grounding} language in the physical world \citep{bisk2020experience, chandu-etal-2021-grounding}.
 Grounding connects abstract linguistic constructs to concrete objects in three-dimensional space, thereby enabling robots and intelligent agents to effectively understand and manipulate their surroundings.

-Recent advancements in Large Language Models (LLMs) have greatly benefited Embodied Artificial Intelligence (EAI).
-LLMs demonstrate exceptional capabilities in understanding language instructions \cite{openai2024gpt4,touvron2023llama}, perceiving the environment \cite{liu2023llava,li2023blip2,alayrac2022flamingo,zhu2023minigpt,yang2023llm}, and planning detailed actions \cite{brohan2023rt2,huang2023voxposer}.
-The primary inputs to LLMs, other than pure language, have been the combination of language and 2D images, categorizing these models as 2D-LLMs.
-The significant advancements in 2D-LLMs can be largely attributed to their training on extensive vision-language datasets.
-These datasets \cite{schuhmann2022laion5b, zhu2023multimodal}, comprising billions of image and text pairs, have been instrumental in enhancing the models’ understanding of visual content and its contextual relevance to textual information.
-These large datasets have provided the foundational data necessary for training models that excel at integrating visual perception with language processing.
-Despite some progress in equipping LLMs to understand 3D scenes (3D-LLMs) \cite{hong20233dllm, huang2023chat, wang2023chat, huang2024leo, zhu20233dvista, chen2023ll3da, qi2023gpt4point}, these models remain in their early stages due to the scarcity of 3D scene and text pairs.
+Recent advances in Large Language Models (LLMs) have greatly benefited Embodied Artificial Intelligence (EAI).
+LLMs demonstrate exceptional capabilities in understanding language instructions \citep{openai2024gpt4,touvron2023llama}, perceiving the environment \citep{liu2023llava,li2023blip2,alayrac2022flamingo,zhu2023minigpt,yang2023llm}, and planning detailed actions \citep{brohan2023rt2,huang2023voxposer}.
+The primary inputs to LLMs, other than language, have been the combination of language and 2D images, categorizing these models as 2D-LLMs.
+The significant advancements in 2D-LLMs can be mainly attributed to their training on extensive vision-language datasets.
+These datasets \citep{schuhmann2022laion5b, zhu2023multimodal}, with billions of image and text pairs, have been instrumental in enhancing the models’ understanding of visual content and its contextual relevance to text information.
+These datasets have provided the foundational data needed for training models excelling at integrating vision and language.
+Despite some progress in equipping LLMs to understand 3D scenes (3D-LLMs) \citep{hong20233dllm, huang2023chat, wang2023chat, huang2024leo, zhu20233dvista, chen2023ll3da, qi2023gpt4point}, these models are limited by the scarcity of 3D scene and text pairs.
 In this work, we introduce \acronym, a pioneering million-scale dataset designed for densely-grounded 3D Instruction Tuning.